 The database server can be configured to use the /etc/hosts.equiv or .rhosts files for remote authentication.
-To use trusted-host information for authentication, you should specify the s=1 or s=3 options in the sqlhosts file or the Windows SQLHOSTS registry key entry.
+To use trusted-host information for authentication, you should specify the s=1 or s=3 options in the sqlhosts information.
 If you do not specify an s option, s=3 is the default.